-Currently there are no laboratory or imaging modalities to confirm the diagnosis.
-In vast majority of cases, the symptoms are very typical and the diagnosis is straightforward.
-However, in other cases the patients may exbibit confusing pain pattern leading to misdiagnosis and mistreatment.
+Currently, there are no laboratory or imaging modalities to confirm the diagnosis.
+In the vast majority of cases, the symptoms are very typical and the diagnosis is straightforward.
+However, in other cases, the patients may exhibit confusing pain patterns leading to misdiagnosis and mistreatment.
 This is especially true for cases presenting with tooth pain.
 These patients may undergo unnecessary tooth treatment and even extraction.

-Although radiological diagnosis of trigeminal neuralgia is not available demonstration of vascular compression is possible with fine, thin-sliced FIESTA or CISS sequence MRI scan.
-However, one should remember that vascular compression is not always symptomatic and should be correlated with clinical findings for accurate diagnosis.
+Although the radiological diagnosis of trigeminal neuralgia is not an available demonstration of vascular compression is possible with a fine, thin-sliced FIESTA or CISS sequence MRI scan.
+However, one should remember that vascular compression is not always symptomatic and should be correlated with clinical findings for an accurate diagnosis.
 In some cases, the compressing factor maybe a tumor or a benign arachnoid cyst.

 What is the treatment of trigeminal neuralgia?

 Initial treatment of trigeminal neuralgia is medical.
 Carbamazepine is the drug of choice and provides pain relief in the majority of cases.
 Other medications like gabapentin or topiramate may be also helpful in selected cases.
 The patient should bear in mind that medical treatment does not provide a cure and is aimed to interfere with the propagation of abnormal signals within the nerve.
 Therefore, these medications are taken lifelong.